-Depart from your country, and from the place of your nativity, and from your father's house, to a land that I will show you; 2and I will make you into a great people, and I will bless you, and make your name great; and you will be a blessing; 3and I will bless those who bless you, and curse those who curse you; and
+Depart from your land and from the place of your nativity and from your father's house to a land which I will show you, 2and I will make you into a great people and I will bless you and make your name great and you will be a blessing.
+3And I will bless those who bless you and curse those who curse you, and

 in you all the families of the land will be blessed.

-4So Abram did as Yahvah had spoken to him; and Lot went with him; and Abram was 75 years old when he departed from Haran.
+4And Abram did as Yahvah had spoken to him and Lot went with him, and Abram was 75 years old when he departed from Haran.
 Genesis 12:1-4